surniaulula/wpsso/readme.txt

 = 3.37.6-dev4 =

 (2016/12/03) Fixed the sharing URL value for BuddyPress users (Pro version).
+Optimized wp_cache and transient caching for multilingual sites.
 Added a new method to update transient arrays and keep the original transient expiration time.
 Added several new Schema meta tags.

 = 3.37.5-1 =